-Some people are afraid to adopt a deaf dog because they think it will be too heavy or that training a dog requires practice and patience.
-A deaf pet does not differ from a hearing pet in many ways, such as hearing, seeing and hearing.
+Some people are afraid to adopt a deaf dog because they think it will be too hard or that training a dog requires practice and patience.
+A deaf pet does not differ from a hearing pet in many ways, but there are some differences on how to relate to it’s deafness.

 Living with and training deaf dogs requires different forms of communication and greater awareness of the world around them.
 If your dog starts easily, the deaf can be more aggressive and cause problems for you and your family.